 We understand.
 Comparing prices of senior living facilities isn’t quite as simple as searching for a car — and even that doesn’t seem so simple these days.

-• how you can prepare to find the best care for you or your loved ones.
+Read on to find out how much senior living costs and how you can prepare to find the best care for you or your loved ones.

-What are Senior Living Facilities?
+What Are Senior Living Facilities?

 Fortunately, today, senior living facilities have been made for more.
 Quality senior living facilities give seniors:

-• Peace of mind
+- Peace of mind

-• Empowerment
+- Empowerment

-• A sense of home.
+- A sense of home

-How Much Does it Cost to Live in a Senior Living Facility?
+How Much Does It Cost to Live in a Senior Living Facility?

 The cost of living in a senior living facility varies considerably based on:

-• Location
+- Location

-• Personal care options
+- Personal care options

-• Level of care needed, and
+- Level of care needed

-• Whether the potential resident has access to resources to help cover the cost of the facility
+- Access to resources to help cover the cost of the facility

 We’ll touch more on these factors later, but the key takeaway is this: every type of senior living community will offer different services.

-Average Cost of Senior Living
+What Is the Average Cost of Senior Independent Living per Month?

-• A mortgage
+- A mortgage

-• Utility bills
+- Utility bills

-• Grocery bills
+- Grocery bills

-• Cable and internet bills
+- Cable and internet bills

-• In-home healthcare bills
+- In-home healthcare bills

-• Prescription costs
+- Prescription costs

-…and determine precisely how much money is already going toward living costs.
+To properly gauge the cost of senior living, it’s a smart idea to determine precisely how much money is already going toward living costs.

 Let’s look at two different scenarios where a senior living center could be beneficial:

-Scenario 1:
+Scenario #1:

 Meet Barbara and John.
 They’ve recently both turned 74 and are in reasonably good health.
 They can complete most activities of daily living with minimal assistance.